 If you just want to take a look inside the Burgtheater and view the Klimt frescoes, then go on a guided tour.

-For the record, tickets usually go on sale as of the 20th of each month for the following month; no performances take place during a summer break.
+For the record, tickets usually go on sale as of the 10th of each month for the following month; no performances take place during a summer break.

 The Burgtheater, despite its origins as the official national and imperial theater of the Habsburg Empire, has an egalitarian tradition that continues today.

-At the time of writing, seats with unrestricted views can cost as little as €11 (with restricted views even cheaper).
-You can see a performance for just €4 when standing tickets are available.
+Seats with unrestricted views can cost as little as a cinema ticket.
+You can even see a performance for just €4 when standing tickets are available.

 How to get to the Burgtheater